0 items - £0.00 0

 Although you may think this is a harmless and funny thing to do, it’s really not.
 Helium is an inert, asphyxiant gas which can cause suffocation.

-Is it Ok to release a helium balloon into the sky?
+Is it OK to release a helium balloon into the sky?

 Here at Cardelium, we are members of the Balloon and Party Industry Alliance (BAPIA), meaning we have to adhere to strict guidelines relating to balloon releases.